apollographql/router/.changesets/feat_lleadbet_ignore_other_auth_prefixes.md

-### Ability to ignore other auth prefixes in the JWT plugin
+### Ability to ignore auth prefixes in the JWT plugin

-You can now choose whether to ignore other header prefixes with the JWT plugin.
-Many applications will use the format of `Authorization: <scheme> <token>` and this will enable the use of other schemes within the `Authorization` header.
+The router now supports a configuration to ignore header prefixes with the JWT plugin.
+Given that many application headers use the format of `Authorization: <scheme> <token>`, this option enables the router to process requests for specific schemes within the `Authorization` header while ignoring others.

-If the header prefix is an empty string, this option will be ignored.

-You can configure this, such as:
+For example, you can configure the router to process requests with `Authorization: Bearer <token>` defined while ignoring others such as `Authorization: Basic <token>`:

 ```yaml title="router.yaml"
 authentication: